rvanbaalen/validformbuilder-playground/README.md

 # ValidForm Builder Playground
 An easy to use playground to get your hands dirty with ValidForm Builder

-## How to use
+## Install

+Run `composer install` from the project root

+## Get started

-From the project root, run `composer install` to set things up and run `composer run-script playground` to get started.
+Run `composer run-script playground` to get started.
+This will start a basic webserver on `localhost:8000`

 ## Requirements